carloscinelli/sensemakr/README.md

 devtools::install_github("chadhazlett/sensemakr")
 ```

+The accompanying vignette can be viewed [here](https://github.com/chadhazlett/sensemakr/blob/master/vignettes/sensemakr.Rmd).

-Additionally, if you want to install the companion vignette, use the below command instead:
+Additionally, if you want to install the companion vignette inside R, use the below command instead:

 ``` r